William Douglas of Kelhead: Career

 At the Battle of Marston Moor, 2 July 1644, the second line was entirely composed of Scots, including William Douglas of Kilhead's Regiment, under Major-General Sir James Lumsden.

 The regiment were previously deployed at the Siege of Newcastle in February 1644, and were again on 19 October 1644, when it was part of The "Third Brigade", sited opposite Pilgrim Street Gate, which they successfully assaulted that day, leading to the fall of the city.

 From October 1644 to 25 June 1645, the regiment was part of the force that besieged Carlisle.
 Following the surrender, Colonel William Douglas was appointed Governor.

 He was created Baronet of Nova Scotia in 1668.

-Family

-William Douglas was the son of William Douglas, 1st Earl of Queensberry (died 1640) and Isobel (of Lothian) Kerr, daughter of the 1st Earl of Lothian.
-His brother was to become the 2nd Earl of Queensberry (died 1671), and through a contract with him was infeft in Kelhead.
+Personal life

-He married Agnes, daughter of George Fawside of Fawside.
-Their son, Sir James Douglas of Kelhead (1639-1708) was made a Baronet of Nova Scotia in his father's lifetime.
+He married Agnes Fawside, daughter of George Fawside of Fawside.
+Their son, Sir James Douglas of Kelhead (1639-1708) was made a Baronet in the Baronetage of Nova Scotia in his father's lifetime.